 - Customize the Sample Introduction Letter to Neighbors with your contact information — you can also add your picture.
 Print a copy for each household in your BAT.

 - Print copies of the Family Resource Information (FRI) Form.
 You may also want copies of the Block Action Team flier to use as a handout as well.
-It has useful information that you can cover when talking with your neighbors.
+It has helpful information that you can cover when talking with your neighbors.

 - Use the information on the FRI form to start an email group, an Emergency Contact List (for BAT Leader use), and a Neighborhood Directory (distributed to your BAT members).
 We highly suggest you create these – they will be a handy resource for everyone in your BAT.